pivorodrigues/devopstips/acsa.md

   - Read after write consistency for PUTS of new objects;

-  - Eventual consistency for overwrite PUTS and DELETS (can take some time to propagate);
+  - Eventual consistency for overwrite PUTS and DELETES (can take some time to propagate);

 - **S3 is a simple key-value store**

   - S3 is object based.
 Objects consist of the following:

-    - Key (This is simply the name of the objetc);
+    - Key (This is simply the name of the object);

     - Value (This is simply the data and is made up of a sequence of bytes);